rithikkumar2108/ocular_sensus/README.md

         Local responders are notified immediately.

+        If no help is found within a small range, the range is incrementally expanded.

-        If no help is found, relatives are alerted via SMS.
+        If assistance is still unattainable within the maximum range, relatives are alerted via SMS.

         Auto-activates if the device detects the user has fainted or is immobile for a long time.